axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/dashboard/new-dashboard-case-widget.rst

             - ``owner``: case owner

-            - ``actions``: for further actions: business details case, destroy case
+            - ``actions``: for further actions: access case details, business details case, destroy case

          For custom column, ``field`` is the name of a case custom field.
          Portal will use the value of ``field`` attribute to get the value of the column.